mattermost/mattermost-developer-documentation/site/content/integrate/apps/structure/_index.md

 - Static assets, currently solely icon files

-## Interactivity: Bindings and Forms
+## Interactivity: Bindings and forms

 - To interact with users an App must [bind]({{< ref "bindings" >}}) a call to a location in the Mattermost user interface.
 These locations may be